madhan77/OpenAI-Project/docs/claims-processing-app.md

 4. **Auto-Adjudication** – Successful claims produce payment instructions, EOB summaries, analytics updates, and multi-channel notifications, culminating in a `NOTIFIED` status.
 5. **Post-Processing** – All paths maintain an immutable event timeline for auditability, supporting downstream reviewer portals and compliance reporting.

+## Reviewer Portal Experience
+The portal focuses on rapid sign-off for formal review:
+- Firebase Authentication protects access.
+Administrators configure the `firebase-config.js` file with production credentials and provision reviewer accounts via Firebase console.
+- Authenticated reviewers explore mock claim queues that mirror adjudication states (approved, denied, pending information, manual review).
+- Summary tiles surface portfolio KPIs (counts and dollar aggregates), while the queue and detail panels provide drill-down context and timeline notes.
+- The portal intentionally relies on static mock data, enabling demonstrations without exposing PHI or requiring backend connectivity.

 ## Extensibility
 - Validators and rules are constructed via protocols, enabling runtime composition of payer-specific policies.
 - Repository, notification, and payment abstractions allow integration with enterprise systems without refactoring the orchestrator.
 - Metrics collector can be replaced with observability platforms (e.g., Prometheus, Datadog) by implementing the same interface.
+- The portal can be wired to live APIs by swapping the mock data module for REST/GraphQL clients once services are available.

 ## Review Readiness Highlights
 - Implements the PRD’s core automation, manual review workflow, transparency, and analytics expectations.